6 islands make up this beautiful and world famous location, situated in the southeast Andaman Sea.

 Phi Phi Leh is the smaller of the two main islands and is a designated Marine National Park.
 It is, of course, world famous for Maya Bay where the movie The Beach was filmed.
 It takes us between an hour and an hour and a half from Royal Phuket Marina to reach the Phi Phi Islands.
 The Phi Phi Sunrise tour is therefore suitable throughout the ‘High Season’ (late October – May) due to the variable sea conditions and its isolated location (50kms from Phuket in the open sea).

 We do not guarantee you will see the Sunrise on each trip and the timings for sunrise do vary.
 Cloudy days can make it difficult to see the sunrise.
-‘Sunrise’ for Simba is defined by an early start, in most cases 2 hours before other companies depart Phuket for Phi-Phi Islands.
+‘Sunrise’ for Simba is defined by an early start, in most cases AT LEAST 2 hours before other companies depart Phuket for Phi-Phi Islands.

 Be warned… it is an early start…but well worth it!
 We aim to leave the marina at 6/6.30am and be back by 2/2.30pm.

 To give you the very best day we can, our tour is very flexible.
 We juggle the tide, weather, customer ability and the crowds to give you the best day possible.
 This may mean the omission of some locations, but never at the expense of your enjoyment!
 Other companies may promise you the world, but we want to enjoy the places we visit.